Electrical Interfaces

 The device has an XT30 male connector for power input.
 The pinout is as follows:

-To power an actuator you will need a power cable with an XT30 female connector at one end, as shown in the example picture below
+To power an actuator, you will need a power cable with an XT30 female connector at one end, as shown in the example image below.

 USB

-An example of CAN bus is depicted in the diagram below, showing CAN bus connection between two daisy-chained Pulsar actuators and a Pulsar CAN to USB adapter, with Termination Resistors (TR) at the two ends of the bus.
+An example of a CAN bus is shown in the diagram below.
+It shows a CAN bus connection between two daisy-chained PULSAR actuators and a PULSAR CAN-to-USB adapter, with termination resistors (TR) at both ends of the bus.

 CAN Communication Adapter

-A dedicated device is required in order to enable communicating to PULSAR HRI actuators via CAN communication protocol.
+A dedicated device is required to communicate with PULSAR HRI actuators via the CAN communication protocol.

-Different devices are available on the market to do so, and we provide a CAN to USB adapter, shown below from both sides.
+Different devices are available on the market for this purpose, and we provide a CAN-to-USB adapter, shown below from both sides.

 Their pinout is as follows:

-When purchasing or making one such cable, ensure that the pinout at both ends of teh cable is respected, as indicated below
+When purchasing or making such a cable, ensure that the pinout at both ends of the cable is respected, as shown below.

-Industry standard CAN specifications require Termination Resistors (TR) at both ends of the bus (usually 120 Ohm) to ensure a stable data transmission on the CAN bus.
+Industry-standard CAN specifications require termination resistors (TR) at both ends of the bus, usually 120 ohms, to ensure stable data transmission on the CAN bus.
 This is particularly important for high-speed communication.

 Warning

-Ensure to connect the termination resistors at both ends of the CAN bus to avoid communication issues.
+Ensure that termination resistors are connected at both ends of the CAN bus to avoid communication issues.

-Such TRs simply consist of a 3-way Molex picoblade connector with a 120 Ohm resistor between the CAN-H and CAN_L pins.
+These TRs consist of a 3-way Molex PicoBlade connector with a 120-ohm resistor between the CAN-H and CAN-L pins.

-These TRs are not usually found on the market: they can be either self-made, or provided by PULSAR HRI, one example shown below.
+These TRs are not usually available on the market.
+They can either be made by the user or provided by PULSAR HRI.
+An example is shown below.